tezos-checker/checker/docs/uniswap.md

 ## Initialization

-When the system starts, all parameters are set to zero.
+When the system starts, all parameters are set to one.
 Given that Checker get on the chain at level `lvl`, we initialize the parameters thus:
 ```
-tez                      = 0
+tez                      = 1mutez
-kit                      = 0
+kit                      = 1mukit
-lqt                      = 0
+lqt                      = 1
-kit_in_tez_in_prev_block = 0/0     # same as kit/tez now: Undefined
+kit_in_tez_in_prev_block = 1     # same as kit/tez now
 last_level               = lvl
 ```
-Effectively this means that initially we cannot use uniswap for more-or-less anything (including querying the price of kit in tez).
-The only way to change this is by adding liquidity to it.
+Effectively, given that no one can remove the first liquidity token and how rounding works in the operations that follow, this means that the contract will never be completely out of tez, kit, or liquidity tokens.
+This removes the need for division-by-zero checks, and the first/non-first liquidity provider distinction.
+Of course, this price is only for the beginning, and hopefully through trading it will move closer to the *real* price eventually.

 ## General notes on the interfaces